Secret Mountain Fort Awesome: Spin-off

-After Secret Mountain Fort Awesome got panned by critics, The Cartoonstitutes original Uncle Grandpa short that Pete produced was adapted as the television series Uncle Grandpa.
+After Secret Mountain Fort Awesome got panned by critics, The Cartoonstitutes original Uncle Grandpa short that Pete Browngardt produced was adapted as the television series Uncle Grandpa.
 A preview was shown as part of Cartoon Network's shorts development initiative.
 The series revolves around the title character, who is simultaneously the grandfather and uncle of everyone in the world.
-Pete explained that while the new series would retain some aspects of Secret Mountain, it would be a more lighthearted adaption for children.
+Browngardt explained that while the new series would retain some aspects of Secret Mountain, it would be a more lighthearted adaption for children.
 He ultimately expressed that he wanted "more variety in the music and be able to go [sic] sort of a happier place, though it does go dark and heavy at times".